FusionAuth/fusionauth-site/site/_posts/2020-10-01-updating-crufty-php-application.md

 }
 ```

 This will pull in a [well supported OAuth client library](https://github.com/thephpleague/oauth2-client).
 Using this library reduces the integration with FusionAuth to a few lines of configuration.
-The generic provider works just fine.
+The generic provider works fine.
 Install the new dependencies:

 ```shell
 composer install
 ```

-You'll also need to set up the `config.php` file with the OAuth secrets you noted above:
+You'll also need to set up the `config.php` file with the OAuth secrets and tenant identifier you recorded above:

 ```php
 <?php